wandi-ssal/secure-application-logger/README.md

 For Linux OS download [Wandi-SSAL-Free-Install_dst.zip](./Wandi-SSAL-Free-Install_dst.zip) file, unzip it and refer to the **README** file for further installation and execution instructions.

+The [benefits of this project](Benefit-over-other-logging-systems.pdf) over other logging tools, utilities and systems.

 Contact: **bwoodley@istech.com**